The message at the bottom of the screen said simply, I have arrived in Jinan.

 I am walking towards the famous Quancheng square now.

 Yuanli glanced at the wall clock.
 She knew how long it would take him to reach the square.
 She told him to wait under the modernistic blue statue in the center.
-It was un-missable, the kind of monument that was found in many Chinese towns.
+It was un-missable, the kind of monument found in many Chinese towns.
 It depicted a tall device thrusting into the sky.
 In its hollowed-out middle, there was a pearl.
 Most people had no idea what it signified.
 If the pearl stood for hope, why was it trapped?

-Knowing that Chris was physically close made her nervous even though many times she had imagined sitting opposite him, explaining a grammar point in Chinese, listening to him explain the way the colors change in the autumn in England.
+Knowing Chris was physically close made her nervous even though many times she had imagined sitting opposite him, explaining a grammar point in Chinese, listening to him explain the way the colors change in the autumn in England.
 She wanted to share China with him, satisfy his endless curiosity, hear the thoughts in his independent mind.

 She brought up his photo and studied it onscreen.
 He had very fine blond hair, a friendly face, soft blue eyes.
 He was standing with his back to the sea, wearing a T shirt, jeans and a light blouson jacket.
 Even though he looked carefree, there was a certain stiffness about his expression, as though he were trying hard to appear happy.